AiX-im/HyTGraph/README.md

-# SEG-Graph: Finding Shortest Exection Paths for Graph Processing under a Hybrid Framework on GPU #
+# SEP-Graph++: GPU-Accelerated Graph Processing with Hybrid Transfer Management #

 ## 1. Introduction ##
-This repo contains all the source code to build SEP-Graph.
+This repo contains all the source code to build SEP-Graph++.

 ## 2. Installation ##